Why Is Britain Being Prepared For A World War?

 The Regulation of Investigatory Powers Act 2000 allowed the government full surveillance powers over all kinds of communications and population control measures such as using the Act to arrest people for parking offences, non-payment of BBC TV licence, dog fouling and even under-age use of sun-beds.
 Tens of thousands of warrants designed to catch terrorists have been issued for petty offences.

-The streets of Britain is now home to 4 million CCTV cameras watching the every move of its citizens, more than in China.
+The streets of Britain is now home to 4 million CCTV cameras watching the every move of its citizens, more than in China per person.
 Arrests as a direct result of CCTV footage amounts to less than one per day.

 Political dissent is being met with arrest as seen when a woman was apprehended for protesting against cuts to disability benefits.
 For that, she was convicted, received a criminal record and a fine under Public Order laws for shouting ‘Cameron has blood on his hands’ while the Prime Minister turned on the Christmas lights in her town.